doocs/leetcode/solution/1400-1499/1484.Group Sold Products By The Date/README_EN.md

 | sell_date   | date    |
 | product     | varchar |
 +-------------+---------+
-This table may contain duplicates (In other words, there is no primary key for this table in SQL).
+There is no primary key (column with unique values) for this table.
+It may contain duplicates.
 Each row of this table contains the product name and the date it was sold in a market.
 </pre>

 <p>&nbsp;</p>

-<p>Find for each date the number of different products sold and their names.</p>
+<p>Write a solution to find for each date the number of different products sold and their names.</p>

 <p>The sold products names for each date should be sorted lexicographically.</p>